-Outcome: Worked with University of Maine to promote biomass and biofuel projects for the region.
-Aroostook Partnership worked with energy producers to bring biofuel plant to Ashland.
+Outcome: Engaged with three wind developers looking to bring more than \$1-billion in development to the region.
+Aroostook Partnership continues to work with energy producers to bring biofuel plant to Ashland.

 Focus on and evaluate a wide variety of alternative energy sources to reduce the heat energy cost burden in Northern and Eastern Maine by \$10 million per year by 2023.